fterradev/monorepo/README.md

 ## General notes

 ### Intellisense
-Intellisense works across packages even when the source of it is path-mapped.
+The project is configured in a way that Intellisense works across packages, even when the source of it is path-mapped.
 See the `process` function imported from `business` in the [./packages/app/src/app.js](./packages/app/src/app.js) file.

 The `references` section in the jsconfig is what makes it work.
 Try removing it.